 Advice, support and technical documentation

-Beyond the design and the manufacturing of high power LED illumination, TPL Vision’s mission also consists in bringing advice and information to its customers, either to select a new lighting solution or to set and use existing solutions properly.
+Beyond the design and the manufacturing of high power LED illumination, TPL Vision’s mission also consists of bringing advice and information to its customers, about

-Thanks to their sharp experience in the LED illumination field, TPL Vision’s engineers are always receptive to lighting issues for machine vision systems, from the simplest to the most complicated.
-They commit themselves to supporting their customers in the selection of illumination solutions, adapted to their needs.
+Thanks to their experience in the LED illumination field, TPL Vision’s engineers are always receptive to lighting issues for machine vision systems, from the simplest to the most complicated.
+They are committed to offer individualised advice and help customers find the best solution for every project.
 Whatever the kind of application, they know which features are essential to consider (kind of workpieces, camera model, available space, environment, etc.) before expressing any recommendation.

-TPL Vision closely monitors the binning of the LEDs we purchase to ensure the quality and consistency of our products, and to ensure you don’t experience variations in LED colour or brightness on any one product, or product batch (on one order):
+TPL Vision closely monitors the binning of the LEDs we purchase to ensure the quality and consistency of our products, and to ensure you don’t experience variations in LED colour or brightness on any one product, or product batch.

-- only two or three bins which are extremely close in characteristics are used within one product range,
+- Only two or three bins which are extremely close in characteristics are used within one product range, and

 - the bins used on any one product purchase order will always be the same.

-It is important to note that if the illumination is a repeat order at different times, then the binning may be slightly different between the orders, so there could be a small variation in colour or brightness between these orders.
-Typically this variation will not be visible to the vision camera.
-The human eye is very sensitive to colour variations (particularly in some wavelength ranges), so it is possible that you could see a small difference in colour, but it is very unlikely to affect the performance of a vision system.
+It is important to note that if the illumination is a repeat order, the binning may be slightly different between the orders, so there could be a small variation in colour or brightness.
+Typically, this will not be visible to the vision camera.
+However, the human eye is very sensitive to colour variations, so it is possible that users can experience a small difference in colour.
+This variation is very unlikely to affect the performance of a vision system.

-Please note that TPL Vision products cannot be rejected for variations in binning, so if your application requires a particularly tight control on wavelength and/or brightness, especially compared to a previous project, please discuss this with your Sales Executive prior to ordering.
+Please note that TPL Vision products cannot be rejected for variations in binning, so if your application requires a particularly tight control on wavelength and/or brightness (especially for repeat orders), please discuss this with your Sales Executive prior to ordering.